 For gender dysphoric people, gender orientation tends to be the primary reason for modifying their phenotype.
 For cis people, maintaining and accentuating culturally constructed sexed personas tend to be the primary issue driving one to modify their body.
 Cis people can mistakenly believe that trans people modify their phenotypes for the same reasons cis people modify their bodies which may lead cis people to project their complicated feelings about their own body modification impulses upon trans people.

-When the American Psychiatric Association issued the DSM-5, the DSM-IV category, “Gender Identity Disorder” (GID) was removed.
+In 2013, when the American Psychiatric Association issued the DSM-5, the DSM-IV category, “Gender Identity Disorder” (GID) was removed.
 Many media outlets wrongly reported that GID was being renamed “Gender Dysphoria” (GD), leading many to believe that GID was basically the same thing as GD.
-This is a mistaken belief; GID and GD represent two different groups:
+This is a mistaken belief; GID and GD represent two very different diagnostic groups:

 GID group: mostly comprised of those who experience anxiety because they are, in some way, gender non-conforming as well as a relative few who are debilitated by a mismatch between their gender orientation and their phenotype.